VishalSalvankar/Online-food-portal-system/README.md

-Online-Food-Ordering
+Online-Food-Portal System
 ====================

-An online portal for connecting Restaurants in an area.
+An online portal for knowing the recipe of your favourite food item
-With this system we aim to avail food at doorstep of customers with cash on delivery option.

-Database is included in restraunt.sql